 - Of those 10,265 deaths, 1,132 deaths included children 14 years or younger.

 - California had one of the highest drunk driving fatality rates at 914 deaths, only behind Texas, which had 1,323 according to the report.

-What’s especially disheartening, though, is that nearly 4 out of 5 of these high BAC drunk drivers were repeat offenders.
-That’s right, 80 percent of drunk drivers who were involved in a lethal car accident and blew a 0.15 or higher had already been in the system before for drunk driving.
+What’s especially disheartening, is that nearly 4 out of 5 of these high BAC drunk drivers were repeat offenders.
+This means that 80 percent of drunk drivers who were involved in a lethal car accident blew a 0.15 or higher, and had already been in the system before for drunk driving.

 Unlike no-fault states, there’s virtually no limit to your ability to pursue damages from a drunk driver.
 The only significant barrier to getting everything you deserve is Proposition 213, which limits how much you can recover if you, yourself, are uninsured.
 If you are driving an uninsured vehicle when a drunk driver causes you harm, the courts will try to limit your damages to such quantifiable losses as medical expenses, lost wages, and property damages.
 But trust Mickey Fine to pursue your case as far as is necessary to get you everything you deserve.

 According to the National Highway Traffic Safety Administration, distracted driving is a factor in nearly 80 percent of all motor vehicle accidents.
 This means that eight out of every ten accidents could potentially be avoided if all drivers would simply pay attention to the task at hand.